 CONTENTS

 Overall Evaluation of the Green Bond 3

-ISS-oekom ASSESSMENT SUMMARY 3
+ISS ESG ASSESSMENT SUMMARY 3

 Contribution of the Green Bond to the UN SDGs 4

-ISS-oekom SPO ASSESSMENT 6
+ISS ESG SPO ASSESSMENT 6

 PART I: GREEN BOND PRINCIPLES 6

 PART II: SUSTAINABILITY QUALITY OF THE GREEN BOND ASSET POOL 11

-PART III: ASSESSMENT OF NRW.BANK'S ESG PERFORMANCE 23
+PART III: ASSESSMENT OF NRW.BANK'S ESG PERFORMANCE 24

-ANNEX 1: ISS-oekom Corporate Rating 25
+ANNEX 1: ISS ESG Corporate Rating 26

-ANNEX 2: Methodology 30
+ANNEX 2: Methodology 31

-About ISS-oekom SPO 31
+About ISS ESG SPO 32

-Overall Evaluation of the Green Bond

-NRW.BANK commissioned ISS-oekom to assist with its Green Bond by assessing three core elements to determine the sustainability quality of the Bond:

-- 1. NRW.BANK's Green Bond Framework benchmarked against the International Capital Market Association's (ICMA) Green Bond Principles (GBPs). - 2.
-The asset pool whether the projects aligned with ISS-oekom's issue-specific key performance indicators (KPIs) (See Annex 2). - 3.
-NRW.BANK's sustainability performance, according to the ISS-oekom Corporate Rating.
+Overall Evaluation of the Green Bond NRW.BANK commissioned ISS ESG to assist with its Green Bond by assessing three core elements to determine the sustainability quality of the Bond: - 1.
+NRW.BANK's Green Bond Framework benchmarked against the International Capital Market Association's (ICMA) Green Bond Principles (GBPs). - 2.
+The asset pool whether the projects aligned with ISS ESG's issue-specific key performance indicators (KPIs) (See Annex 2). - 3.
+NRW.BANK's sustainability performance, according to the ISS ESG Corporate Rating.
+ISS ESG ASSESSMENT SUMMARY SPO SECTION SUMMARY EVALUATION 1 Part 1: Performance against the GBPs The issuer has defined a formal concept for its Green Bonds regarding use of proceeds, processes for project evaluation and selection, management of proceeds and reporting.

-ISS-oekom ASSESSMENT SUMMARY

-SPO SECTION SUMMARY EVALUATION Part 1: Performance against the GBPs The issuer has defined a formal concept for its Green Bonds regarding use of proceeds, processes for project evaluation and selection, management of proceeds and reporting.
 This concept is in line with the ICMA GBPs.
-Positive Part 2: Sustainability quality of the asset pool The overall sustainability quality of the asset pool in terms of sustainability benefits, risk avoidance and minimisation is good, based upon the ISS-oekom Green Bond KPIs.
-The Green Bond KPIs contain a clear description of eligible asset categories which include wind energy, solar energy, energy efficiency, clean transportation, green residential buildings, education & public health facilities and river restoration projects.
+Positive Part 2: Sustainability quality of the asset pool The overall sustainability quality of the asset pool in terms of sustainability benefits, risk avoidance and minimisation is good, based upon the ISS ESG Green Bond KPIs.
+The Green Bond KPIs contain a clear description of eligible asset categories which include wind energy, solar energy, clean transportation, green residential buildings, modernization and extension of education & public health facilities and river restoration projects.
 All assets of the asset pool are located in the federal state of North Rhine-Westphalia in Germany, a highly regulated and developed country.
 Legislative frameworks in this country set minimum standards, which reduce environmental and social risks.
-Positive Part 3: Issuer sustainability performance The issuer itself shows a good sustainability performance and has been classified as 'Prime' within the methodology of the ISS-oekom Corporate Rating.
-It is rated 4 th out of 35 companies within its sector as of 4th September 2019.
-Status: Prime Rating: C Prime threshold: C

-The ISS-oekom's present evaluation will remain valid until any modification of the Green Bond Framework or addition of new assets into the asset pool by the issuer and as long as the issuer's Corporate Rating does not change (last modification on the 13.08.2019).
-The controversy check of the underlying assets has been conducted on the 20.08.2019.
+Positive Part 3: Issuer sustainability performance The issuer itself shows a medium sustainability performance and has been given a rating of 'C', which classifies it as 'Prime' by the methodology of the ISS ESG Corporate Rating.
+It is rated 16 th out of 37 companies within its sector as of 17.01.2020.
+This equates to a medium relative performance, with a Decile Rank 2 of 4.
+Status: Prime Rating: C Decile Ranking: 4 1 The ISS ESG's present evaluation will remain valid until any modification of the Green Bond Framework or addition of new assets into the asset pool by the issuer and as long as the issuer's Corporate Rating does not change (last modification on the 13.08.2019).
+The controversy check of the underlying assets has been conducted on the 14.01.2020.
+2 Rank relative to industry group.
+1 indicates a high relative ESG performance, while 10 indicates a low relative ESG performance.